ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 To get started, you'll need two things, the installer and an account.
 You can get both from [our website](https://coregames.com/).
 As soon as you are registered, you'll find a download link to the installer in the user dropdown menu in the top right corner.

+Please check your spam folder if you don't see a verification email for your CORE account in your inbox.
+If you need further help troubleshooting, please join the [CORE Creator Discord](https://discord.gg/85k8A7V) where we have live support!

+!!! note
+    It is recommended to install CORE on the default path.
+Please do not direct CORE to install in "Program Files" or "Program Files (x86)".
+If you install elsewhere and run into problems, please let us know!

 ## Launcher

 Now you'll have a new icon in your startmenu, CORE Launcher.
 If you want to start working on a project, launching CORE directly is the way to go, if you want to play games others made, you just head to [coregames.com](https://www.coregames.com/games) and hit "**Play**" on any game you like.
 Your browser will prompt you to open CORE, you hit okay and CORE will launch directly into the game.